Dangers of a Concussion

 CTE

-CTE or Chronic Traumatic Encephalopathy, is a condition in which a specific protein in the brain begins to harden parts of the brain.
-CTE can lead to long-term effects on the brain.
-Many people believe that CTE happens after suffering from many concussions, but it has been seen that a single concussion could potentially cause CTE symptoms later in life.
-Some reasons for CTE are unknown, and studies around CTE are currently being conducted.
-However, many researchers are finding the detrimental effects of CTE on quality of life, neuro processes, decision-making, mood disorders, and motor control.
+CTE, known as Chronic Traumatic Encephalopathy, involves a particular brain protein beginning to harden portions of the brain.
+This condition can result in lasting impacts on brain function.
+While it’s commonly believed that CTE arises after multiple concussions, evidence suggests that even a single concussion could potentially lead to CTE symptoms later in life.
+Some causes of CTE remain unidentified, prompting ongoing studies in this field.
+Nonetheless, numerous researchers are uncovering the detrimental effects of CTE on various aspects of life, including quality of life, neurological processes, decision-making, mood disorders, and motor control.

-Brain injuries, concussions, and the like are not to be taken lightly.
-If you or someone you know has been affected by a brain injury, consult one of our attorneys today.
+Brain injuries, concussions, TBIs, and the like are not to be taken lightly.
+If you or someone you know has been affected by a brain injury due to an act of another party, consult one of our attorneys today.
+Our Personal Injury Team provides FREE CASE CONSULTATIONS.